Alaska Roadless Rule

 The Alaska Roadless Rule is an environmental conservation policy that placed significant restrictions on timber removal and road construction or reconstruction in Inventoried roadless areas, which protects about half of the Tongass National Forest and Chugach National Forest's 17 million acres.
-The Alaska Roadless Rule stems directly from the Roadless area conservation rule in which the United States Forest Service identified areas of natural importance as Inventoried roadless areas and announced the Forest Service 2001 Roadless Rule.
+The Alaska Roadless Rule stems directly from the Roadless Area Conservation Rule in which the United States Forest Service identified areas of natural importance as Inventoried roadless areas and announced the Forest Service 2001 Roadless Rule.

 Intent

-The forty ninth state is one of immense cultural, biodiverse, and economic importance both historically and currently.
-From 1867, when Alaska was purchased from Russia, to the late 1980s the timber industry was prominent in Southeast Alaska.
+The forty-ninth state is one of immense cultural, biodiverse, and economic importance both historically and currently.
+From 1867, when Alaska was purchased from Russia, to the late 1980s, the timber industry was prominent in Southeast Alaska.
 Prior to the introduction of the Alaska pulp mill industry, the Southeast trees were mainly harvested for local uses such as home infrastructure and heating, then later fishing and logging populations.
-At the end of the 1910s nearly all logging was executed on the now Tongass National Forest and exported 15 million feet annually.
+At the end of the 1910s, nearly all logging was executed on the now Tongass National Forest and exported 15 million feet annually.
 World War 1 and World War 2 brought an immense need for Tongass wood products to build items like airplanes out of Sitka Spruce before they were replaced by metals.
-The 1950s marked a turning point for Southeast Alaska when the Forest service approved large scale pulp mill development for the Tongass National Forest.
+The 1950s marked a turning point for Southeast Alaska when the Forest service approved large-scale pulp mill development for the Tongass National Forest.
 Alaska's timber and lumber exports increased throughout the 1960s until its decline in the mid-1980s.
 The start of the 1990s left southeast Alaskan communities with damaged salmon watersheds, undesirable logging roads, and a need for a new way of economic success.

 Timeline

-Prior to the decision to create the Alaska Roadless Rule, in 1998 U.S Forest Service Chief, Michael Dombeck, proposed to institute an eighteen-month road building moratorium on one hundred and thirty National Forests which came into effect in 1999.
-In January 2001 President Bill Clinton in his last few days in office issued the Roadless Area Conservation Policy ending almost all logging, mineral leasing, and road building on 58 million acres of National Forest lands.
-This rule was widely support by United States citizens by receiving over 1.6 million public comments and over 60 public hearings.
+Prior to the decision to create the Alaska Roadless Rule, in 1998, the U.S. Forest Service Chief, Michael Dombeck, proposed to institute an eighteen-month road-building moratorium on one hundred and thirty National Forests which came into effect in 1999.
+In January 2001, President Bill Clinton in his last few days in office issued the Roadless Area Conservation Policy ending almost all logging, mineral leasing, and road-building on 58 million acres of National Forest lands.
+This rule was widely supported by United States citizens by receiving over 1.6 million public comments and over 60 public hearings.

 The State of Alaska then promptly filed a lawsuit challenging to be exempt from the Roadless Rule until 2004.
 The proposed rule was also largely challenged by the timber industry.
 Upon the election of President George W. Bush at the end of January, he announced a delay of all regulations created during the final days of the Clinton administration; the Roadless Rule being one of them.